 Spend an entire day at one of the most relaxing and peaceful Maui beaches and soak up the sun.

 One of my favorite Maui beaches, and Editor's choice for one of the best beaches in Maui to snorkel, is Kahekili beach.
 Located north of Black Rock and south of Kapalua, this beautiful 2-3 mile stretch is great for paddle boarding and snorkeling.
 The current is gentle and the waves are small making it a great activity beach for all ages.
 Kahekili beach has one of the best coral reefs in Maui, starting adjacent to the Westin Kaanapali Ocean Resort Villas South and running north for about a mile.
 While the beach is generally calm, the entrance to the water drops off from inches to 2 or 4 feet very fast.
 The coral reef starts immediately making this beach better for snorkeling than swimming.
 It is a great place for kids to play in the sand and run around in the first foot or two of water with the understanding that it drops off fast.
 The southern portion of Kahekili beach between the Westin and Black Rock has very little coral reef and more of a sandy bottom making it better for swimming and paddle boarding.

 This is one of the best Maui beaches for snorkeling with easy and immediate access to the reef.
+The coral reef starts near the public park, just south of the Westin Kaanapali Resort Villas South, and runs north.
+South of the park, towards Black Rock, has very little coral and is generally just sandy.
 The reef has some nice 15-20 foot holes in the coral very close to shore and an abundant population of colorful sea life plus an occasional turtle and manta ray.
 It is also a very popular scuba diving spot, especially for beginners.

 Ample parking is available, at a little used public park, just south of the Westin Ocean Resort Villas.